 Indianapolis, Indiana 46204-2787

-Title producers with a two year license must complete 7 hours in courses related to the business of title insurance with at least four hours of instruction in a structured setting or comparable self-study concerning:
+Title producers with a two year license must complete 7 hours in continuing education (CE) courses related to the business of Title insurance with at least four hours of instruction in a structured setting or comparable self-study concerning:

 An attorney holding a Title License may complete all or any of the required hours in continuing legal education courses related to the business of title insurance or any aspect of real property law.
 This will need to be submitted to the state upon renewal.